daniellerem/Thesis-treeMILC/README.md

 3. Calculate performance measures

 These parts can be found in the folders `Data`, `Scripts` and `post-processing`.
 A fourth folder `Output` contains scripts to generate the tables and figures presented in the thesis.
+A fifth folder `ThesisText` contains files to reproduce the thesis manuscript.